 An overview of reserved slugs and how to change your URLs in the Pages panel.

-To create a Folder:
+To create a folder:

-Like Folders, if Ecommerce is enabled, there are 2 reserved slugs a Collection can’t use:
+For sites with Ecommerce enabled, there are 2 reserved slugs you can’t use for a Collection:

 For sites with Ecommerce enabled, there are 3 reserved slugs you can’t use for static pages: